Loading…

 Planning tip

-When to go, June to September for expeditions and base camp trekking; Chitral valleys are accessible April to October.
+Best Time to Visit, June to September for expeditions and base camp trekking; Chitral valleys are accessible April to October.

 Getting there, Fly to Chitral from Islamabad (45 minutes, weather-permitting), then arrange ground transport toward Mastuj or Shah Jinali Pass for base camp approaches.
 The peak is visible from Chitral town without a trek.